-United Kingdom: Annual data are missing for sub-instruments of F52 (as from 2014) and F7 (for transactions as from 2014) as well as for sectors S121, S122, and S123.
-Sectors S121, S122 and S123 are also not provided on a quarterly basis as well as general government consolidated data.
+United Kingdom: Annual and quarterly data are missing for sub-instruments of F52 and F7, as well as for sectors S121, S122, and S123.
+Quarterly consolidated data for the general government sector are still missing.

 United States: Financial derivatives - F7 are not reported for both quarterly and annual frequencies.